Wondering how to make a Slack bot that drives thousands in revenue?

 The next time we shipped Standuply 2.0 when the product matured enough.
 We got some traction: 6th place of the day, mention in Product Hunt’s email list, and about 100 new teams.

 In the meantime, we shipped our major features with various results: Top Daily Hunts in Slack (#5 product of the day), Slack Video Messaging (#2 product of the day), Slack Voice Messaging (#3 product of the day).

 Our best launch was the latest one — Standuply 3.0.
 It became #1 product of the day and #4 product of the week.
 So we made it to both Product Hunt email lists, daily and weekly.

 Here is what we learned about launching on Product Hunt.

 1. You can ship features and major releases as many times as they are deployed.
 Product releases tend to attract more attention and bring more registrations.

-2. It’s the matter of luck with whom you compete on a launch day.
+2. It’s a matter of luck with whom you compete on a launch day.
 Tuesday and Wednesday are the tough days.
 If you’re not 100% sure — go for Monday.

-4. Usually, #1 product from Mon to Thu makes it to the Weekly Newsletter, while #1 product from Fri misses that.
+4. Usually, the #1 product from Mon to Thu makes it to the Weekly Newsletter, while the #1 product from Fri misses that.